Metriochroa alboannulata

 Metriochroa alboannulata is a moth of the family Gracillariidae.
-It is found in China (Jiangxi).
+It is found in Jiangxi, China.

 The wingspan is 6.5–7.5 mm.
 The forewings are fuscous, shining with purple and with two silvery white fasciae, the first at the basal one-fourth, and slightly outwardly angulate on the wing fold, the second at the subapex and outwardly oblique.
 The costa and dorsum have an outwardly oblique bar-shaped silvery white speck at the middle, the costal speck longer than the dorsal one.
 The dorsum has a silvery white speck near the tornus.
 The hindwings are fuscous.

 Etymology

-The species name is composed of albus and annulatus, meaning with white ring, referring to the flagellum of the antenna with white rings on its distal part.
+The specific name is composed of albus and annulatus, meaning with white ring, referring to the flagellum of the antenna with white rings on its distal part.